caltechlibrary/dibs/_sources/faqs.md.txt

 DIBS uses multiple techniques to prevent users from saving the books they borrow through the system:

-* Each book is stored on the IIIF server as thousands of images, not as single PDFs files.
+* Each book is stored on the IIIF server as thousands of images, not as single PDFs files (or other complete document files).

 * The IIIF format is structured in such a way that individual pages are not stored as complete page images, but rather as multiple fragments of each page.
 The data received by the user's browser consists of (many) fragments for any given page.
 Clever users may think of opening a browser's web developer interface and inspecting the image content, but they will not find complete pages stored anywhere.